“It’s summertime and the livin’ is easy…”

 Surprising places to swim

-Some of the most unusual places we’ve swum are Mexico’s underground cenotes in the Riviera Maya.
+Some of the most unusual places we’ve swum in are Mexico’s underground cenotes in the Riviera Maya.

 Guest contributors Agness and Cez of eTramping have also wondered what amazing places to swim our beautiful planet is hiding.
 And they’ve found some quite unique spots to cool off and admire the scenery.
 Ready to check them out?